chingc/demo-github-actions/README.md

 - Shows various contexts

+## env_var.yml

+Environment variables and their scopes work as you'd expect in GitHub Actions.

+They're also fairly self-contained, so any changes you make are isolated to the job you're in.

+One quirk that can cause confusion is the fact that environment variables defined within a step aren't accessible until the next step.

+- Read env vars
+- Write env vars
+- Pass env vars

+## env_var_path.yml

+Read, write, and modify PATH like any other environment variable.
+It has the same quirks.

+- Modify PATH env var

 ## github_script.yml

 GitHub provides an action that lets you easily write javascript directly in your workflow.